-B. In the box below, identify the percentage by which services for unduplicated pupils must be increased or improved as compared to the services provided to all pupils in the LCAP year as calculated pursuant to 5 CCR 15496(a).

-Consistent with the requirements of 5 CCR 15496, demonstrate how the services provided in the LCAP year for low income pupils, foster youth, and English learners provide for increased or improved services for these pupils in proportion to the increase in funding provided for such pupils in that year as calculated pursuant to 5 CCR 15496(a)(7).
+- B. In the box below, identify the percentage by which services for unduplicated pupils must be increased or improved as compared to the services provided to all pupils in the LCAP year as calculated pursuant to 5 CCR 15496(a). - Consistent with the requirements of 5 CCR 15496, demonstrate how the services provided in the LCAP year for low income pupils, foster youth, and English learners provide for increased or improved services for these pupils in proportion to the increase in funding provided for such pupils in that year as calculated pursuant to 5 CCR 15496(a)(7).
 An LEA shall describe how the proportionality percentage is met using a quantitative and/or qualitative description of the increased and/or improved services for unduplicated pupils as compared to the services provided to all pupils.

 In order to identify the percentage by which services for unduplicated pupils must be increased or improved, pursuant to 5CCR 15496 (a), the district must first make the calculation of proportionality.

 The seven step formula for the calculation is a part of the LCFF calculator provided by the State through FCMAT.
 These figures represent the data and factors available to the District as of the 2015 January Governors Budget and Second Interim Report for the District and are subject to change.

-Step 1: Determine total revenue from supplemental and concentration grants at Target LCFF funding -Target Supplemental and Concentration Grants for 2015-16 = \$52.6 million.

-Step 2: Estimate prior year expenditures to support unduplicated pupils - Estimated expenditures 2014-15 = \$18 million (based on estimated actuals, figures will not be final until year-end closing)

-Step 3: Calculate the gap between prior year expenditures and Target Supplemental Concentration grant funding (Step 1 minus Step 2): \$52.6 million - \$18 million = \$34.6 million (gap).

-Step 4: Calculate the increase in estimated Supplemental Concentration grant funding for 2015-16.
-Multiply the gap number in step 3 by the Dept. of Finance estimate of gap closure funding (estimated at 53.08%): \$34.6 X 53.08% = \$18.3 million.

-Step 5: Calculate the total estimated Supplemental Concentration funding for 2015-16: Add the gap reduction number from step 4 to the past year expenditure number in step 2 -\$18.3 million + \$18 million = \$36.3 million.

-Step 6: Calculate the Base funding for 2015-16: Estimate the amount attributable to the Base by subtracting the amount calculated in step 5 from the total amount of estimated LCFF funding for 2015-16: \$240.5 million - \$36.3 million = \$204.2 million (the \$204.2 million includes \$4.7 million in Transportation and TIIG grant funding).

-Step 7: Calculate the minimum proportionality percentage. - Divide the estimated amount of Supplemental Concentration grant funds by the estimated Base grant funds, less the Transportation and TIIG grant for 2014-15.
-This calculation will result in the percentage by which services for students must be increase or improved (step 5 divided by step 6): \$36.3 million ÷ (\$204.2 - \$4.7) million = 18.21%.
+- Step 1: Determine total revenue from supplemental and concentration grants at Target LCFF funding -Target Supplemental and Concentration Grants for 2015-16 = \$52.6 million. - Step 2: Estimate prior year expenditures to support unduplicated pupils Estimated expenditures 2014-15 = \$18 million (based on estimated actuals, figures will not be final until year-end closing) - Step 3: Calculate the gap between prior year expenditures and Target Supplemental Concentration grant funding (Step 1 minus Step 2): \$52.6 million \$18 million = \$34.6 million (gap). - Step 4: Calculate the increase in estimated Supplemental Concentration grant funding for 2015-16.
+Multiply the gap number in step 3 by the Dept. of Finance estimate of gap closure funding (estimated at 53.08%): \$34.6 X 53.08% = \$18.3 million. - Step 5: Calculate the total estimated Supplemental Concentration funding for 2015-16: Add the gap reduction number from step 4 to the past year expenditure number in step 2 -\$18.3 million + \$18 million = \$36.3 million. - Step 6: Calculate the Base funding for 2015-16: Estimate the amount attributable to the Base by subtracting the amount calculated in step 5 from the total amount of estimated LCFF funding for 2015-16: \$240.5 million \$36.3 million = \$204.2 million (the \$204.2 million includes \$4.7 million in Transportation and TIIG grant funding). - Step 7: Calculate the minimum proportionality percentage.
+Divide the estimated amount of Supplemental Concentration grant funds by the estimated Base grant funds, less the Transportation and TIIG grant for 2014-15.
+This calculation will result in the percentage by which services for students must be increase or improved (step 5 divided by step 6): \$36.3 million ÷ (\$204.2 \$4.7) million = 18.21%.

-During the 2015-16 academic year, an estimated 74.95% of WCCUSD students will be unduplicated (English Learner, Foster Youth, and/or Low Income).
-The District allocated a portion of supplemental and concentration funds to all schools based on each school's percentage of unduplicated students.
-School sites determine how to best use the funds to serve their unduplicated student population.

-District-wide and school-wide programs and services are offered predominately at schools with a 55% or higher unduplicated student count.
-In addition, schools with more than 70% unduplicated students received higher consideration for new or expanded programs and services.
+The unduplicated student count in WCCUSD is estimated to be 74.95% in the 2015-16 school year.
+Programs and services that are district wide and school wide are offered predominately at schools that have a percentage of unduplicated student count over 55%.
+In addition, schools with a percentage of unduplicated student count of over 70% were considered more prominently for programs and services.
+A portion of supplemental and concentration funds were allocated to all schools for school site level decision making based upon each school's percentage of students qualifying.

-As detailed in Section 2 above, the following new services were added this year to increase and improve services to unduplicated students:

-- Schoolwide Improvement Grant/Quality Education Investment Act (SIG/QEIA) components - Special education services

-As detailed in Section 2 above, the following programs were expanded this year to increase and improve services to unduplicated students:

-- College & Career ready programs and services

-- Fab Lab

-- Full-day kindergarten

-- Psychological services

-- School community workers

-- Restorative Justice, BEST, Toolbox, Mindful Life programs

-- Arts and high performing student services

-- Extracurricular programs at secondary schools

-- Whole school intervention model

-- Psychiatric and social work services

-- Adaptive curriculum